-• Polio: A virus that infects the brain and spinal cord.
+Polio: A virus that infects the brain and spinal cord, and can cause paralysis.

 CONTAGIOUSNESS: Spread through the stool of an infected person.
 When 10 people are exposed to an infected person, all 10 will become infected.
 One or 2 will become paralyzed.